haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 How and where to find spatial data is discussed in detail here:

 ### Coordinate Reference Systems (CRS) and map projections
 The basic idea of a CRS is to convert the 3D world into the 2D world in different ways.
-They are frame
+They are frameworks that define how geographic clocations are represented and referenced in a coordinate system

 ---